redpanda-data/connect/README.md

-Benthos is a high performance and resilient stream processor, able to connect various [sources][inputs] and [sinks][outputs] in a range of brokering patterns and perform arbitrary [actions, transformations and filters][processors] on payloads.
+Benthos is a high performance and resilient stream processor, able to connect various [sources][inputs] and [sinks][outputs] in a range of brokering patterns and perform [hydration, enrichments, transformations and filters][processors] on payloads.
 It is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary or a docker image.